WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Homeassistant/README.md

 # Homeassistant

-Open Source Home Automation That Puts Local Control And Privacy First.
-Powered By A Worldwide Community Of Tinkerers And Diy Enthusiasts.
-Perfect To Run On A Raspberry Pi Or A Local Server.
+Open source home automation that puts local control and privacy first.
+Powered by a worldwide community of tinkerers and DIY enthusiasts.
+Perfect to run on a Raspberry Pi or a local server.

 ---